danielyule/hearthbreaker/docs/contributing.rst

                              CHARACTER_CLASS.PRIEST,                              # The card can only be included in a Priest deck
-                             CARD_RARITY.EPIC,                                    # The card's rarity is epic (has a purple gem) hsgame.targeting.find_enemy_minion_battlecry_target, # The card targets enemy minions only lambda target: target.attack_power <= 2)             # Among enemy minions, only those with attack less than 2
+                             CARD_RARITY.EPIC,                                    # The card's rarity is epic (has a purple gem) hsgame.targeting.find_enemy_minion_battlecry_target, # The card targets enemy minions only lambda target: target.attack_power <= 2)             # Among enemy minions, only those with 2 or less attack

         def create_minion(self, player):
             return Minion(4, 5, battlecry=take_control_of_minion)